ucbext/cs900/program4/instructions.md

 Write a class, `PreferredCustomer`, which is derived from the `Customer` class you created earlier.
 The `PreferredCustomer` class should have the following member variables:

-- `float purchase_amount`: holds the total of a customer's purchases to date
+- `float purchase_amount`: holds the total of a customer's purchases to date.
+Make sure not to accept negative values.
-- `float discount_level`: the discount percentage this customer receives, according to the store's preferred customer plan above

 Again, write appropriate getter and setter methods for these member variables.

+The `PreferredCustomer` class also must have a getter for the customer's discount level, called `int get_discount_level()`.
+This getter must calculate the discount level the customer should receive based on the purchases they have made at the store.

 The files you will need for this exercise are: